At Least 34 Killed In Indonesia Floods, 16 Missing - UrduPoint

 He said he could not give a figure for the number of people evacuated from the area because the search and rescue effort was still focused on the victims and the missing.

-Two trucks had been swept away by the flooding and strong currents in a nearby river, the journalist said.
+Two trucks had been swept away by the flooding and strong currents in a nearby river in Tanah Datar, the journalist said.

 In Agam, which has a population of more than 500,000 people, dozens of homes and public facilities were damaged, the district's disaster agency chief Budi Perwira Negara told reporters.

-He said 90 people had been evacuated to take shelter in a school.
+He said 90 people had been evacuated to a school being used as a shelter.

 Nine bodies, including those of a three-year-old and an eight-year-old, were identified on Sunday, Malik said in an earlier statement.